wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;In putting the question about the weather in New York, where did I make the mistake?

-**M:**&ensp;The world and the mind are states of being.
+**M:**&ensp;The world and the mind are states of beïng.
 The supreme is not a state.
 It pervades, all states, but it is not a state of something else.
 It is entirely uncaused, independent, complete in itself, beyond time and space, mind and matter.

 **Q:**&ensp;By what sign do you recognise it?